| |

 Pink and Yellow Flower Container Garden in a Metal Wheelbarrow-The Crowned Goat

-I think sometimes we think we have to make big changes in order to see the big results we’re after.
-Especially, when it comes to room makeovers, healthy living habits, organizing our homes, or chasing our dreams.
+I think sometimes we think we have to make big changes to see the big results we’re after.

-While that might be true for some things, more times than not it’s the little tweaks, habits, workflows, and systems we practice and embrace with consistency every day that ultimately creates a lasting change.
+While that might be true for some things, more times than not, it’s the little tweaks, habits, workflows, and systems we practice and embrace with consistency every day that ultimately creates a lasting change.

 After all, these flowers started with nothing more than a tiny seed and a little bit of hope.